What Do MDL Leaders Do?: Evidence from Leadership Appointment Orders

 Date Written: January 11, 2020

-This Article, prepared for the Pound Civil Justice Institute symposium on “Class Actions, Mass Torts, and MDLs: The Next 50 Years,” presents preliminary findings from a study of leadership appointment orders in all MDLs pending in the federal courts in June 2019.
-The principal finding is that, while leadership appointment orders are a standard feature of contemporary MDL, they vary significantly in how they structure plaintiff’s leadership, the functions they assign to court-appointed leaders, and how orders conceive of the relationships among court-appointed leaders, non-lead attorneys, and MDL plaintiffs.
-These findings shed light on debates over the nature of contemporary MDL, the duties court-appointed leaders owe to non-client plaintiffs, and the costs and benefits of MDL’s dependence on decentralized, ad hoc procedure-making.
+This Article presents preliminary findings from a study of leadership appointment orders in all MDLs pending in the federal courts in June 2019.
+The principal finding is that, while leadership appointment orders are a standard feature of contemporary MDL, they vary significantly in how they structure plaintiffs’ leadership, the functions they assign to court-appointed leaders, and how orders conceive of the relationships among court-appointed leaders, non-lead attorneys, and MDL plaintiffs.
+The Article’s findings about the “diverse uniformity” of MDL leadership appointments shed light on debates over the nature of contemporary MDL, the duties court-appointed leaders owe to non-client plaintiffs, and the costs and benefits of MDL’s dependence on decentralized, ad hoc procedure-making.